 Ultimately, the war in Ukraine has not changed BRICS countries' trajectory to explore alternative paths for economic and social development that do not depend on the U.S.-dominated international order that has failed to eradicate-and frequently condoned or produced-gross inequalities, dysfunctional democracies, environmental catastrophes and persistent militarism.
-While it is possible that mounting civilian toll, nuclear threat as well as worsening energy, food and economic crises worsened by the ongoing Ukraine war could tip the balance for Russia's BRICS partners, the bloc will likely move forward while preserving multilateral and-most importantly-trade relations critical to their own interest and the functioning of their economies and societies (Zondi, 2022).
+Despite mounting civilian toll, nuclear threat as well as energy, food and economic crises worsened by the ongoing Ukraine war, the BRICS bloc has moved forward while preserving multilateral and-most importantly-trade relations critical to their own interest and the functioning of their economies and societies (Zondi, 2022).